 In support of our Mission, the 2018-2019 Chapter Goals are to present a premier year long Women in Leadership Speaker Series and offer the highest quality professional women's networking on the islands.

 NANCY BARNES was an early advocate for business women on Sanibel, first joining ABWA in 1984.
-Nancy served as President of our chapter twice and has played countless leadership roles during her 30-year association with ABWA, including Woman of the Year.
-Nancy and husband Ed ran Sanibel Island Graphics for decades, and Nancy continues today managing the Sanibel office.
+Nancy served as chapter President twice, won Woman of the Year, and has had countless leadership roles over a 30-year association with ABWA.
+Nancy and husband Ed ran Sanibel Island Graphics for decades, and Nancy continues today part-time with new owners Arthur Printing.

 But she also has a strong commitment to philanthropy, serving on the SanCap Cares Committee and as Treasurer for both the Sanibel PTA and CHR.

 “The most important aspect of bringing philanthropy and business together is managing partnerships,” said Rice.
 “For example, support from the City of Sanibel, community participation in Give Back Wednesdays, generous women’s education grants from Zonta and scholarships from Sanibel-Captiva Kiwanis are critical to CHR.”

 On Novenber 27th, Sandra Stilwell Youngquist presented "Balancing Act - Broadening Your Reach to Others While Keeping Your Focus."
 As CEO and Owner of Stilwell Enterprises & Restaurant Group, and President of SWFL Children's Charities, Stilwell is an expert on this powerful topic.
 Stilwell’s signature advice “be honest and true in all you do” reflects her dual commitment to business success and community service.